w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 - _Fine-grained_ (instance level): tracking data items (e.g., a tuple in a dataset) transformations
 - _Coarse-grained_ (schema-level): tracking dataset transformations

-# Data provenance: fine grained vs coarse grained
+# Data provenance: fine-grained vs coarse-grained

 How would you document this table update?